 America Recycles Day

-On America Recycles Day 2018 (November 15), EPA recognized the importance and impact of recycling, which has contributed to American prosperity and the protection of our environment.
-The recycling rate has increased from less than 7 percent in 1960 to the current rate of 35 percent.
+On America Recycles Day 2019 (November 15), EPA recognized the importance and impact of recycling, which has contributed to American prosperity and the protection of our environment.
+The recycling rate has increased from less than 7 percent in 1960 to the current rate of over 35 percent.
 An EPA study found that every 10,000 tons of materials recycled supports nearly 16 jobs and $760,000 in wages.

 The recycling efforts of communities and business throughout the United States have helped with this success and growth.
 To build on our progress, EPA encourages every American to contribute by recycling right, not only on every annual America Recycles Day, but all year.
 This means checking with your local recycling provider to be certain that they will accept everything you place in your recycling bin.
 Items like cardboard, metal cans and paper are commonly accepted by local curbside programs, and items like plastic bags, electronics and batteries can NEVER go in the curbside recycling bin.
 Visit our How Do I Recycle?: Common Recyclables to see how and where to recycle these and other items.